The-Team-They-Call-02/Vidyodaya/README.md

 - Allow admins to add reports and articles to the site
 - Create a contact form

-## What We Are Building: Front-End
+## What We Are Building: Front End

 We created an initial design in Figma which you can experience by clicking on the image below.

 [![Home Page](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/294/588/datas/gallery.jpg)](https://www.figma.com/file/8FMdNta6L6CoZy0Z44XeZz/Vidyodaya-Website-Redesign?node-id=1%3A64)

-## What We Are Building: Back-End
+## What We Are Building: Back End

-Below you can see our database table layout for the backend.
+Below you can see our database table layout for the back end.

 [![Database Tables](https://raw.githubusercontent.com/2020-opportunity-hack/Team-02/main/backend/DatabaseSchema.png)]

 ## How We Built It

-The frontend solution for **Vidyodaya** includes:
+The front end solution for **Vidyodaya** includes:

 - HTML
 - CSS